Fug

 Solutions

 1. I always start with a diagram as I feel this gives you a chance to settle into the question.
-It doesn’t have to be a work of art just a quick masterpiece!!!
+It does not have to be a work of art just a quick masterpiece!

-The shaded area is the probability that we want, in this case more than 15.
+The shaded area is the probability we want, in this case more than 15.

-A small hint when you want a probability that is “less than” you shade to the left and they both begin with “l” and a probability “greater than” or “more than” shade to the right.
+A small hint when you want a probability that is “ less than ” shade the area to the left

 Let x be the points obtained on a dexterity test by the student.